bernardjhuang/gamerunnersnews/_posts/2015-1-02-8-ways-to-find-your-first-league-of-legends-students.md

 ---
 layout: post
-title: "8 Ways to Find Your First LoL Students and Make Money Teaching LoL"
+title: "8 Ways to Find Your First LoL Students and Make Money Coaching LoL"
 description: "How should you begin your LoL coaching career and where are all of the potential students?
 Here's 8 ways to start putting your LoL skills to work."
 excerpt: "More and more people want to get better at playing LoL because being in the Diamond or Challenger division is now a bragging right amongst your friends (and pro NA teams have 300,000+ fan bases).
 Where should you begin establishing your LoL coaching career, and where are all of the potential students?
 Here are 8 ways to start putting your League of Legends skills to work."
 author: "Bernard Huang"